 This is still a problem in live classes though.
-How to make our presentations accessible to the diverse audience, especially when there in no balance, e.g. 1%-99%?
-What is adequate for sighted students can be inaccessible to the blind, and what is adequate for the blind can be redundant and dull for the others.
-We tried to reach a balance in class and sometimes provided extra explanations to blind students after or outside the class - but it is not always effective, although there is an interesting side effect of having them all confronted with the others point of view, increasing accessibility awareness.
-Another direction to exploit here is aligned with the general tendency of delivering studying materials online, where personalized access is also easier, leaving face-to-face classes the role to engage and motivate students to learn [3].
+How to make our presentations accessible to the diverse audience, especially when there is no balance, as it was in our case, where the proportion was ninety-four to one?
+What is suitable for sighted students may be inaccessible to the blind, and what is suitable for the blind may be redundant and dull for the others.
+We tried to reach a balance in class and sometimes provided extra explanations to blind students after or outside the class.
+This is not always effective, but there is an interesting side effect, to the extent that they are all confronted with the others' point of view, and this leads to increasing accessibility awareness for everyone.
+Another direction to follow here is in line with the general tendency of delivering studying materials online, where personalized access is also easier, leaving face-to-face classes with the role to engage and motivate students to learn [18].

-Probably due to recent advances in the field and to the small amount of blind students that enter the university, supporting services usually address general purpose approaches and do not have themselves access to most modern technology, especially in the recent years when technology is reaching more diverse audiences and accessibility became a priority in information society.
-Maybe this is another point where HCI people can contribute to the scenario.
+Probably due to recent advances in the field and to the small number of blind students that go to university, supporting services usually address general purpose approaches and do not themselves have access to the most modern technology, especially in the recent years when technology is reaching more diverse audiences and accessibility has become a priority in the information society.
+Maybe this is another point where HCI researchers can make a valuable contribution.

-Evaluation: Having analogous exams seemed a good choice, allowing to evaluate similar kind of knowledge, although blind students usually take more time to answer, something already covered by regulations.
-Joining blind and sighted students in the special project seemed to be a good approach.
-They had a very good collaboration, complementing each others in their skills, and sharing their different experiences and perspectives.
+Evaluation: Having comparable exams seemed a good choice, allowing similar kinds of knowledge to be evaluated.
+The fact that blind students usually take more time to answer is acceptable and has already been covered by regulations.
+Joining blind and sighted students in a special project seemed to be a good approach.
+They collaborated well, complementing each others in their skills, and sharing their different experiences and perspectives.
 Sighted students could perceive the difficulties blind users have with common interfaces, as well as the difficulties of designing interfaces that take their needs into account.
 Blind users brought an important contribution with their experience and suggestions.
 They also had the chance to explore more diverse and sophisticated evaluation methods in a usability laboratory, and to participate in a research project.
 The theme of the project was perceived as adequate by all, where their perceptual skills were especially accounted for, and allowed them all to learn more about an interesting topic.
 To some extent, students regretted not exploring further some of the topics in the mainstream project, although they learned part of it in classes and from colleagues' presentations.
-This project required a significant amount of extra support from the teacher and a couple of colleagues from the research project, especially in the usability tests.
-We believe this context was enriching for the students, and in the process allowed for some research contributions, but it is not mandatory in providing blind students with a different project.
-Anyway, some extra effort might always be required to support these students in special projects.
-Although it was a positive experience, an open question still remains: to what extent could we support these students doing the mainstream project and how effective and worthwhile would it be for them to try it?
+This was offset for student A the second year, with her participating in the mainstream project.
+The special project in the first year required a significant amount of extra support from the teacher and a couple of colleagues from the research project, especially in the usability tests.
+We believe this context was enriching for the students, and in the process allowed for some research contributions, but it is not essential to provide blind students with a different project.
+Anyway, some extra effort will almost certainly be required to support these students in special projects.

+Although it was a positive experience, an open question still remained: to what extent could we support these students doing the mainstream project and how effective and worthwhile would it be for them to try it?